-We caught up with our friend and stylist Jono at his farm near little hartley on the other side of the Blue Mountains.
-He's been raving for years about this joint so we asked if we could have a sneak peek of his own piece of paradise.
-We asked him a few home truths on what makes it his favourite place to retreat too.
-I for one and totally jealous of wines in the pines and am sniffing out an invite to his next soiree.
-Here's what he had to say on matters of the home.
+We caught up with our friend and stylist Jono Flemming at his farm near Little Hartley on the other side of the Blue Mountains.
+He's been raving about this joint for years, so we asked if we could have a sneak peek of his little piece of paradise.
+We asked him a few home truths on what makes it his favourite place to retreat to.
+I for one am totally jealous of wines in the pines and am sniffing out an invite to his next soiree.
+Here's what he had to share on matters of the home.
 Enjoy

 What's the most important room for you in your house and why?

 I love the main living room at the farmhouse, it truly is the heart of the home.
 The large double-height fireplace is the focal point in the space, and it's surrounded by a mix of rugs and comfortable furniture.
 When you arrive at the house you instantly want to drop your bags, head to the couch, kick your feet up, and relax.
 When you get there, you're home.

 How would you describe your style?
 Do you have a go-to look?